Shaftesbury Snowdrop Festival

 Helpful Hints

-In 2024 the Festival ran from Saturday 10th to Saturday 17th February with the Parade on 17th- 2025 details are yet to be confirmed- for full details follow the links below.
-The event’s own media is sometimes updated close to the due date and the local Tourist Information Office are very helpful.
+In 2026 the Festival should run from Saturday 14th to Sunday 22nd February with the Parade on Saturday 21st- for full details follow the links below and the local Tourist Information Office are also very helpful.

 Sometimes extreme weather may affect the parade so keep an eye on the event Facebook page (February can be an uncertain month weather-wise!).